- 20 February 2019

 - 7 min read

 Do you find yourself battling to stay awake on the night shift?
-Louisa has some tips on how to ensure you're as well rested as possible to survive the night shifts.
+Louisa, a student midwife, has some tips on how to ensure you're as well rested as possible to survive the night shifts.

 Hey y’all, welcome welcome back to my channel Being Louisa.